clugg/sm-json/README.md

 JSON_Object obj2 = new JSON_Object();
 obj2.SetObject("shared", shared);

-// this will clean up the "shared" array obj1.Cleanup();
+// this will clean up the nested "shared" array obj1.Cleanup();
 delete obj1;

-// this will throw an Invalid Handle exception because "shared" has already been cleaned up obj2.Cleanup();
+// this will throw an Invalid Handle exception because "shared" no longer exists obj2.Cleanup();
 delete obj2;
 ```